NexPlayer/iOS-SDK/advanced.md

 In general, NexPlayer plays streaming content, including content with multiple tracks at different bandwidths such as HLS, by choosing the optimal track according to network conditions and device performance.
 This is the default behavior of NexPlayer and this occurs when ABR is enabled (or calling `NXPlayerABRController::setABREnabled` with the parameter enabled set to YES).

-However, there may be instances when an application may want to set limits on which tracks should be selected and played by NexPlayer in order to provide a specific user experience, and to force NexPlayerto stay on a particular bandwidth track, regardless of network conditions.
+However, there may be instances when an application may want to set limits on which tracks should be selected and played by NexPlayer in order to provide a specific user experience, and to force NexPlayer to stay on a particular bandwidth track, regardless of network conditions.
 In cases like this, in order to keep playing a track at a target bandwidth (set with `NXPlayerABRController::setTargetBandWidth:withSegmentOption:withTargetOption:`) this method must be called to disable NexPlayer’s ABR behavior (with the parameter enabled set to NO).

-> **Warning** This methodmustbe called withenabledset to NO before callingNXPlayerABRController::setTargetBandWidth:withSegmentOption:withTargetOption: if the application should continue playing the target bandwidth regardless of network conditions.
+> **Warning** This method must be called with enabled set to NO before calling NXPlayerABRController::setTargetBandWidth:withSegmentOption:withTargetOption: if the application should continue playing the target bandwidth regardless of network conditions.

 **Parameters**